trantdai/trantdai.github.io/_posts/2025-04-18-api-factory-using-openapi-generator.md

 ### Usage

-#### HelloWorld API Server Generation
+#### HelloWorld FastAPI Server Generation

-Follow the following instructions to generate the FastAPI HelloWorld API server code from the [HelloWorld OpenAPI specs](./helloworld/server/openapi.yaml) prepared in advance as the input.
+Follow the following instructions to generate the FastAPI HelloWorld API server code from the [HelloWorld OpenAPI specs](/assets/yaml/openapi.yaml) prepared in advance as the input.

 ```bash
 cd api/generator/helloworld/server